- Villagers become self-sufficient in providing for their health needs in sanitation, nutrition and disease prevention

 - Villages have a preventive health delivery system

 For over 30 years, Ouelessebougou Alliance has worked in partnership with villagers to provide health solutions through sustainable projects.
 Early projects included construction of drinking and irrigation wells, building community gardens, constructing latrines and providing clean-water solutions.
 Each year, projects are chosen under the direction of the Mali staff to provide relevant and locally vetted programs which improve the quality of life for thousands of villagers.

 Effective Health Agents & Matrons

-Health Matrons provide pre-natal advice to expectant mothers and are available to help with child delivery either in the village or at the public hospital.
+Health Matrons & Apprentices provide pre-natal advice to expectant mothers and are available to help with child delivery either in the village or at the public hospital.
 They also provide critical guidance to new mothers by teaching them the importance of nutrition, breastfeeding and the first 1,000 days of a baby’s life.
+Matrons also educate the villagers on women’s health issues.
 The matrons pass their knowledge on to the younger apprentices ensuring a seamless transition as the older matrons phase out of this important work.

-This year the Agents will meet every Friday at the compound for training and sharing leadership experience.
+This year the Agents will meet at the compound for training and sharing leadership experience.
 The Mali staff will visit each village for one-on-one training with the Matrons & Apprentices.

 Effective Health Councils & Plans